 In this article, we will explain three major parts of our analytics:

-2. Data collecting process & calculation of metrics
+Data collection process & calculation of metrics

 Dashboard components